andrewzhyee/personalsite/content/project/screenlife/index.md

 ---
 title: Media Use and Child and Adolescent Well-Being
-summary: These research projects aims to understand how media use and consumption affect children and adolescents' psychosocial health.
+summary: These research projects aim to understand how media use and consumption affect children and adolescents' health and well-being.
 tags:
 - Children and Adolescents
 - Well-being